-The Anatomy Ball will be February 28 at Hal and Mals.
+The Anatomy Ball will be Feb.
+28 at Hal and Mal's.
 This year we are having DJ Mario for entertainment.
-Yes the DJ Mario that you grew up on at the Library in Oxford as an undergrad.
-In honor of our first DJ party, the theme of the party is going to be a RAVE.
-Glow sticks, paint-splattered deep v-neck shirts, and denim clothing (especially jorts) are strongly encouraged.
-More details to come but go ahead and mark Feb 28th down.
+Yes, the DJ Mario that you grew up on at the Library in Oxford as an undergrad.
+In honor of our first DJ party, the theme is going to be a RAVE.
+Glow sticks, paint-splattered deep V-neck shirts, and denim clothing are strongly encouraged.
+More details to come, but go ahead and mark Feb.
+28 down.

 As always, send me any questions or suggestions (email@example.com).

-The Mississippi Association of Student Nurses' is hosting the 2nd annual Four Leaf 5k on Saturday, March 29 at 9:00 AM on UMC's campus.
+The Mississippi Association of Student Nurses is hosting the 2nd annual Four Leaf 5k at 9 a.m.
+Saturday, March 29 on UMMC's campus.
 Entry for adults is $20 and children/seniors is $10 online.
 T-shirts are also available for $15 online.
-Visit www.planetreg.com/masn4leaf5k or www.msstudentnurses.org/four-leaf-5k to register or purchase a t-shirt.
+Visit www.planetreg.com/masn4leaf5k or www.msstudentnurses.org/four-leaf-5k to register or purchase a T-shirt.
 All proceeds go toward scholarships for nursing students statewide and toward the annual MASN convention.
-If you have questions please contact Mary Kendall Land at firstname.lastname@example.org or email@example.com.
+If you have questions, please contact Mary Kendall Land at firstname.lastname@example.org or email@example.com.

-The trivia format will be six rounds, similar to Fenian's, Haland Mal's, etc. The cost is $50 for a team of up to 6 people,and all proceeds will go to the Jackson Free Clinic, a multidisciplinary, student-run free clinic providing healthcare for Mississippi's underserved population.
+The trivia format will be six rounds, similar to those at Fenian's, Hal and Mal's, etc. The cost is $50 for a team of up to 6 people, and all proceeds will go to the Jackson Free Clinic, a multidisciplinary, student-run free clinic providing health care for Mississippi's underserved population.

-50% of theteam must be UMC students.
-We will be providing a dinner buffet of appetizers, salad, pizzas, and drinks.
-Beer andwine will also be available for purchase.
-There will be prizes for the 1st, 2nd, and 3rd place teams, and door prizes all night long!
+50% of the team must be UMMC students.
+We will provide a buffet of appetizers, salad, pizzas and drinks.
+Beer and wine will be available for purchase.
+There will be prizes for the 1st-, 2nd-, and 3rd-place teams, and door prizes all night long!

-There is a limit of 25 teams, so team captains register yourteam at www.imleagues.com/UMMC(the intramural webpage) soon and have fun and raise some money for the JFC.
+There is a limit of 25 teams.
+Team captains, register your team at www.imleagues.com/UMMC(the intramural webpage) soon and have fun and raise some money for the JFC.
 Don't have a team?
-Register as afree agent and we will put you together in a team.
+Register as a free agent and we will put you together in a team.